minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

 Now we are going to execute a universal way of configuring our IP by updating it to the dynamic DNS provider using the MiniBolt node via a script, but this job can be done by your router, especially if we are not sure that we are going to have MiniBolt running 24/7.
 Go to the [Use your router’s DDNS preconfigured provider](#use-your-routers-ddns-preconfigured-provider) extra section.

-💡 If you have a contracted static IP on your ISP, you can log in to the MiniBolt directly, and go to the [configure firewall](#configure-firewall) section and continue with the guide from there.
+💡 If you have a contracted static IP on your ISP, you can log in to the MiniBolt directly, go to the [configure firewall](#configure-firewall) section and continue with the guide from there.

 ### Desec registration